willltns/create-react-app/packages/react-scripts/template/README.md

 2. Or the official recommended way --> [Analyzing the Bundle Size](https://create-react-app.dev/docs/analyzing-the-bundle-size/)

-When executing `git commit`, it would automatically formatting your code.

 ### ant-design
 `yarn add antd` or `npm install antd --save`.